|

 Say you have two puppies, both from the same litter, and you want to see if it matters what dog food you feed them.
 You feed Butch organic Mighty Pooch, and you feed Slim Frooty Loops for Dogs.
 The independent variable is the dog food, the variable you are changing.
 The dependent variables are the possible results you observe — the dogs' weight gain, the glossiness of their coats, and whatever else you think might be a result of the dog food.

-DEFINITIONS OF: independent variable
+Definitions of independent variable

-n (statistics) a variable whose values are independent of changes in the values of other variables
+(statistics) a variable whose values are independent of changes in the values of other variables

-experimental variable
+synonyms: experimental variable

 factor